Be informed about policies that guide and protect McGaw Medical Center of Northwestern University, trainees and program staff.

 Housestaff members should strive for excellence in all aspects of patient care and teaching.
 This includes professional demeanor and conduct at all times, including but not limited to patient care and communication with family members, other health care team members, students, and staff.
 Please note that violations of the Conduct and Responsibilities policies of McGaw, other policies of McGaw, or the policy of any McGaw member hospital – or any other conduct or performance deemed to be inappropriate, unprofessional, or otherwise deficient – may result in disciplinary action, up to and including dismissal or termination, in accordance with the procedures set forth in the Evaluation and Addressing Performance Deficiencies section of this policy.

-Housestaff members must be familiar with and adhere to all of their training program’s policies, including but not limited to the supervision policy regarding the manner in which they report to and are supervised by attending physicians or other supervisors in all clinical settings.
+Housestaff members must at all times act in a professional manner, indicative of good moral character, and comply with all applicable laws and regulations and the standards of ethics applicable to the medical profession (such as but not limited to confidentiality, truthfulness, and HIPAA compliance) as determined by McGaw in its sole discretion.
+McGaw trainees must be familiar with and adhere to all of their training program’s policies, including but not limited to the supervision policy regarding the manner in which they report to and are supervised by attending physicians or other supervisors in all clinical settings.
 Among other things, housestaff members must communicate effectively and promptly with their immediate supervisors or directly to attending physicians as outlined by the Program Director, attending physicians, or other supervisors.

 Discussion of a patient’s clinical condition, other than with the patient, should be conducted in appropriate settings and in a manner that safeguards patient privacy and confidentiality.
 Discussion in hallways, elevators, or any other place within earshot of any patients or visitors is unprofessional and may violate a patient's right to privacy.
 Housestaff members are responsible for knowing and complying with federal, state, and local laws and any applicable hospital policies governing patient privacy and confidentiality.
 Derogatory remarks about patients, patient families or visitors, or other professional personnel are unacceptable in any setting.